vlenhart/q3bsp/readme.txt

 you can copy them into the working directory yourself.

 This source code makes heavy use of C++ and STL.
-It is mostly OS neutral and should compile fairly easily on any system, with the exception of the utility LOADBMP.CPP which is Windows specific.
+It is mostly OS neutral and should compile fairly easily on any system.

 This project was created with Microsoft Developer Studio 6.0 and all